SDearing/Glossary-of-Tech-Terms/README.md

 # Glossary-of-Tech-Terms
 ## Programming Terms ##
-* Algorithm: A set of procedures, that works alot like a recipe, that tells the computer precicely what to do to solve a certain problem or reach a goal.
+* Algorithm: A set of procedures, that works alot like a recipe, that tells the computer precisely what to do to solve a certain problem or reach a goal.

 * Object Oriented Paradigm: A type of coding paradigm, which focuses on the creation of objects within the program that work together to create a solution.
 This process involves creating classes which acts as a template, an iterance of the class would be called an object.
 A object has 2 characteristics attributes and methods.
 Attributes are the features of the object, for example if the object was a cat a attribute could be breed.
 A method is what the object can do, for example if the object was a dog a method could be fetch.
 This paradigm is used to model behaviour, this is because each class acts as its own program, containing different variables and functions.
 Then, from the same class, objects with varying attributes can be created, which can be used to solve different problems within the solution.